HildronOS/hildronos/README.md

 The point here is to intorduce newbies and straight up idiots how to use Linux without them setting up a install of Linux
 ### Current version? ###
 HildronOS is currently in alpha and has no branding but it will be a full OS soon!
+### Any issues ###
+Known issue 1: HildronOS does not display correctly, if that happens, it is because HildronOS was designed for 1360x768 displays, you can change your display settings to the correct ones
+### i cannot login to the OS ###
+All passwords are 12345678